Soniakoi/Blog-Post./README.md

 ``` $ chmod +x flaskApp.sh ```

-**create a directory of your project and copy the flaskApp.sh file to that destination then execute it from there responding to the prompts to have your desired configuration**
+**create a directory of your project and copy the flaskApp.sh file to that destination then execute it from there responding to the prompts to have cd FLASK_STRUCTURE`your desired configuration**

 ``` $ ./flaskApp.sh ```